Opinion | Get a grip, Democrats. Follow Pelosi’s example on messaging.

-Yes, Biden suffered losses on the overly ambitious Build Back Better and voting rights bills.
+Yes, President Biden suffered losses on the overly ambitious Build Back Better and voting rights bills.
 But Republicans managed to get past their failure to repeal the Affordable Care Act and gleefully celebrate their nearly $2 trillion tax cut (which triggered a massive increase in federal debt, widened inequality and failed to produce measurable gains in corporate investment).
 Why can’t Democrats do the same on their legitimate victories?

 Yes, inflation remains a major concern, but Democrats can say they saved countless businesses with the American Rescue Plan, cut the rate of child poverty by about 40 percent and made historic strides on climate change.
 No party has a completely positive record, but Democrats seem intent on highlighting their losses and hiding their wins.